-For an optimized thermal engine in the endoreversible limit, the efficiency at maximum power is given by $\eta_{CA}=1-\sqrt{1-\eta_C}$ \cite{novikov,curzon} usually called as the Curzon-Ahlborn efficiency.
-When the temperature difference between two reservoirs are small, the Taylor expansion of $\eta_{CA}$ gives $\eta_U$ \cite{uniTU,endoqm} which is bounded below the Carnot efficiency of the reversible heat engines.
-It has been shown that, the efficiency at maximum power does not show universality behavior even in the linear response region of certain systems \cite{maxpoweruniloss}.
-Since the efficiency of reasonably larger values obtained by the practical heat engines are not working in the regime of maximum power output \cite{nonmaxpow}, a recent study showed that universal bounds on efficiency can also be derived for an arbitrary power \cite{nonmaxpowstdy}.
+For an optimized thermal engine in the endoreversible limit, the efficiency at maximum power given by $\eta_{CA}=1-\sqrt{1-\eta_C}$ \cite{novikov,curzon} is usually called as the Curzon-Ahlborn efficiency.
+When the temperature difference between the two reservoirs is small, the Taylor expansion of $\eta_{CA}$ gives $\eta_U$ \cite{uniTU,endoqm} which is bounded below the Carnot efficiency of the reversible heat engines.
+It has been shown that the efficiency at maximum power does not show universality behavior even in the linear response region of certain systems \cite{maxpoweruniloss}.
+The higher values of efficiency obtained by the practical heat engine are not necessarily in the region of maximum power output \cite{nonmaxpow}.
+Further, a recent study showed that the universal bounds on efficiency can also be derived for an arbitrary power \cite{nonmaxpowstdy}.

 The general theory of linear irreversible heat engines working between a finite sized hot heat source and an infinite sized cold reservoir has been formulated recently \cite{bathfinite}.
 This formulation was based on the extraction of maximum work called Exergy \cite{callen} obtained from the finite sized hot heat source of time dependent temperature $T$ until the system reaches the final equilibrium state of cold reservoir.
-More general formulation of optimized maximum work output and the universal feature of the efficiency at maximum power for the irreversible heat engines operated between finite sized heat reservoirs beyond linear regime has been studied very recently \cite{nonlinbath}.
-It has been shown that the reversible efficiency can never be reached at finite power for linear irreversible systems \cite{vanreversible}.
-This may raise the question whether it can be reachable for a nonlinear irreversible system at finite power \cite{nonlinbath}.
-In order to answer this question we have taken the minimally nonlinear irreversible thermodynamic model \cite{nonlinheat, nonlinrefrig} in our study.
+More general formulation of optimized maximum work output and the universal feature of the efficiency at maximum power for the irreversible heat engines operated between finite sized heat reservoirs beyond linear regime have been studied very recently \cite{nonlinbath}.